sammymorocz/sammymorocz.github.io/_posts/2017-10-16-The-Story-of-How-Hans-Zimmer-Made-Me-Cry-for-Venezuela.md

 -          Pirates of the Caribbean
 -          The DaVinci Code

-<img class="img-center" src="/images/HansZimmerGif7.gif"/>

 Among many, many, many others.
 Seriously.
 Name a movie and he has probably scored it.

+<img class="img-center" src="/images/HansZimmerGif7.gif"/>

-Anyway, from the moment I first watched Spirit, the DreamWorks animated movie about a wild stallion finding freedom, I began my love for Zimmer’s music.
+Anyway, from the moment I first watched Spirit, the DreamWorks animated movie about a wild stallion finding freedom, my love for Hans Zimmer's music began.
 Although his compositions are sometimes criticized as being repetitive, I find the similarities between compositions to be more of his signature rather than a lack of creativity.
 Zimmer’s scores give each film their unique flavors, fills them with emotions, and are crucial to telling each respective story.
 One of my favorite themes he has written is called “At Wit’s End”, which is played in Pirates of the Caribbean.
 It stands out to me due to its dark but hopeful theme, created by the melodious but powerful string instruments.
-The score of a movie is the soul of the story and Hans Zimmer’s compositions have created some of the most memorable, and personal favorite, scores in the entire film industry.
+The score of a movie is the soul of the story and Hans Zimmer’s compositions have created some of the most memorable, and my favorite, scores in the entire film industry.

 <img class="img-center" src="/images/HansZimmer1.JPG"/>

-This summer I had the pleasure of seeing Hans Zimmer perform live on his world tour, something he had never done before as a movie composer and is in general unheard of.
+This summer I had the pleasure of seeing Hans Zimmer perform live on his world tour, something he had never done before  and is generally unheard of for composers like him.
 He is touring with a band made up of massively talented musicians and is performing his emotional melodies in a thrilling and engaging show full of popular scores and light effects.
-The large theater was packed with an enthusiastic crowd that are undoubtedly film nerds like me.
+The large theater was packed with an enthusiastic crowd, undoubtedly film nerds like me.
 From the moment his show started, with a medley of some of his smaller films, I was completely impressed as the lights introduced more and more members of the band, finally showing the chorus line, an important part of many of Zimmer’s scores.
 His show was divided into sets, each emphasizing one of his biggest films.
 His Lion King medley included vocals performed by Lebohand “Lebo M.” Morake, who arranged and performed the original music for The Lion King movies and stage production and is probably most famous for his vocals in “Circle of Life”.
-Each medley was incredible and honestly deserve an entire post of their own.
+Each medley was incredible and they honestly deserve an entire post of their own.
 However, I want to specifically talk for a second about the Gladiator medley and why it brought me to tears the instant it began.

 <img class="img-center" src="/images/HansZimmer4.JPG"/>